goabstract/Awesome-Design-Tools/README.md

 ### Addendum (Reference & Inspiration)

-This repo was inspired by articles from the design community and [Prototypr.io Toolbox](https://prototypr.io/toolbox/) made by my good friend [Graeme](https://twitter.com/graeme_fulton).
+Awesome Design Tools is curated by [Lisa Dziuba](https://twitter.com/LisaDziuba) & [Valia Havruliyk](https://twitter.com/ValiaHavryliuk) from Flawless team.
+And it was hugely inspired by articles from the design community and Prototypr.io Toolbox made by our good friend Graeme Fulton.
+If you found some great design tool, please [suggest it here](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Contribution_Guidelines.md).
+Thanks for making this project awesome :)

 </article>